Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Excellent.
-The occupancy rate is very low.
+The occupancy rate is very low and the offer rate is roughly average.
 There is no compulsory entrance exam.

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

-Progress: Below average.
-Up to age 16 it is below average, while at ages 16-18 it is poor.
-(This takes into account pupils' prior performance.
-For information about actual grades, see Attainment.)
+Attainment: Below average.
+Up to age 16 it is poor, while at ages 16-18 it is below average.
+(This doesn't take into account pupils' prior performance.
+For that, see Progress.)

 Environment: Below average.
 Air pollution and traffic accidents are very high, while crime is quite high.